Ilyessin12/Sorting-Center-OpenGL/README.md

 2. Open the project in Visual Studio 2022, it should be built automatically
 3. Run the project, the main file is on model_loading.cpp

+## Main Controls
+The controls used are as follows:
+- Mouse to look around
+- W to move Forward
+- A to move Left
+- S to move Backward
+- D to move Right
+- Space to Jump

 ## Additional Notes
 If you there is an error when you try to debug it, always reconfigure and recache the build
 1. Open Project Bar